-Renting a car for driving in Montenegro will give you the freedom to go on an epic journey along the panoramic coastline of Kotor Bay all the way to misty Durmitor peaks, and more.
-But before you do so, here are 33 essential things to know before you rent a car in Montenegro and advice for driving around Montenegro (including super handy money-saving tips).
+Renting a car in Montenegro will give you the freedom to go on an epic journey along the panoramic coastline of Kotor Bay all the way to misty Durmitor peaks, and more.
+But before you do so, here are 33 essential things to know before you rent a car in Montenegro and advice for driving in Montenegro (including super handy money-saving tips).

 My driving experience in Montenegro counts for two amazing road trips so far.
 One of them was 2-week road trip driving around Montenegro including the main highlights and fantastic hidden gems.
 We drove along the Adriatic sea coast, Bay of Kotor, scaling the heights of Lovcen, touring the shores of Lake Skadar, taking Durmitor panoramic route, and even exploring Prokletije National Park.
 All this would have been impossible without my own vehicle.

 Therefore, I can confirm that renting a car in Montenegro for a road trip is by far the best and easiest way to see this Balkan gem independently.

 Nonetheless, to make sure you are well prepared for your own drive around Montenegro, let’s get straight to all the most important tips and essential questions you may have about car hire in Montenegro as well as driving conditions and rules to follow while on the road.

 - When planning your trip to Montenegro, make sure to also check my general Montenegro Travel Tips

 - If you are looking for a comprehensive Montenegro itinerary, visit my detailed post about How to plan a 2-weeks road trip in Montenegro